phoebeelimdink/HTAdemo/_application-guidelines/change-of-hotel-name.md

 ### **Application for a Change of Hotel Name**

-For any change to the Hotel Name, please apply for a Change of Hotel Name via the [LicenceOne Portal](https://licence1.business.gov.sg){:target="_blank"}.
+For any change to the Hotel Name, please apply for a Change of Hotel Name via [GoBusiness Licensing](https://licence1.business.gov.sg){:target="_blank"}.
 Please note that the hotel shall not change the name of the hotel without prior written approval of the Board.

 ### **At A Glance**